Notable People

 One of Chicago's deepest contributions came through pedagogy.
 NMWA notes that she began the first Feminist Art Program at California State University, Fresno, in 1970 and then, with Miriam Schapiro, co-founded the Feminist Art Program at CalArts the following year.
 Womanhouse, their collaborative installation with students, turned a domestic structure into a site of argument, performance, and critique.

 That work matters because it moved feminism in art beyond subject matter.
-Chicago was not just saying that women should appear in pictures.
-She was building systems in which women could learn, make, collaborate, and critique from a different starting point.
+Chicago was saying that women should appear in pictures, and also building systems in which women could learn, make, collaborate, and critique from a different starting point.
 Art education itself became part of the intervention.

 That is why so much later feminist practice still feels downstream from her, even when it pushes against her.